debops/debops/ansible/roles/debops.postgresql/docs/defaults-detailed.rst

 Examples
 ~~~~~~~~

-Add a custom extansion to a database:
+Add a custom extension to a database:

 .. code-block:: yaml